open-compass/VLMEvalKit/docs/en/DIVE-Bench.md

 or use an incompatible sampler.
 Use an ordered-image model with `VIDEO_LLM=False`;
 this does not claim compatibility with every multi-image model.
 In particular, stock LLaVA-OneVision video wrappers and Qwen's vLLM video path are not supported by this generic High-Motion image-input path.
+The released GRT profiles are
+Educational-only: both Educational task names (`dive_bench_educational_high_fps` and `densevideo`) are supported, while all High-Motion aliases and other tasks are explicitly rejected before custom prompt construction or generation.
+This restriction applies equally to GRT candidates and their profile-specific control roles; it does not remove raw High-Motion tasks or ordinary baseline models.
-GRT uses its eight-frame video loader through the custom prompt interface.
+The Educational GRT path retains its frozen eight-frame video loader.

 There is no inline GPT/MOS score: disabled or failed judge calls are not reported as zero-quality observations.
 The official leaderboard's Open MOS uses a separate